 Welcome to the School of Language, Culture, and Society, home to Anthropology, Ethnic Studies, World Languages and Cultures, and Women, Gender, and Sexuality Studies.
 Formed in 2010 as part of the University’s strategic realignment, the School of Language, Culture, and Society offers undergraduate majors in Anthropology, Ethnic Studies, French, German, Spanish, and Women, Gender and Sexuality Studies, as well as an MA and PhD in Applied Anthropology.
+Women, Gender, and Sexuality Studies also offers a MA and a PhD.
 All four disciplines participate in the Master of Arts in Interdisciplinary Studies (MAIS) program, offering primary and secondary areas in various subfields.

 The School of Language, Culture, and Society is committed to the values of social justice and fair and equal access to education is central to that spirit.